 If for example, you have copied the following iframe code from the public page settings:

 <iframe src="https://bookwhen.com/example/iframe" frameborder="0" scrolling="yes" seamless="seamless" style="display:block;border:none;width:100%;height:900px;"></iframe>

-You would modify the URL in the iframe code by adding the filter section to the end like in this example: https://bookwhen.com/example/iframe?start=2020-01-01
+You would modify the URL in the iframe code by adding the filter section to the end.
+For example, if you'd like to filter it by date, it would look like this: https://bookwhen.com/example/iframe?start=2020-01-01

-This will mean the iframe code you end up using will look something like this:
+This means the iframe code you end up using will look something like this: